Instability of degenerate solitons for nonlinear Schr\"odinger equations with derivative: Abstract

 \section{Abstract}

 We consider the following nonlinear Schr\"{o}dinger equation with derivative:

 If $b=0$, this equation is a gauge equivalent form of the well-known derivative nonlinear Schr\"{o}dinger (DNLS) equation.
-The equation \eqref{eq:1} for $b\ge 0$ has degenerate solitons whose momentum and energy are zero, and if $b=0$, they are algebraic solitons.
+The soliton profile of DNLS satisfies a certain double power elliptic equation with cubic-quintic nonlinearities.
+The quintic nonlinearity in \eqref{eq:1} only affects the coefficient in front of the quintic term in the elliptic equation, so in this sense the additional nonlinearity is natural as a perturbation preserving soliton profiles of DNLS.
+When $b\ge 0$, the equation \eqref{eq:1} has degenerate solitons whose momentum and energy are zero, and if $b=0$, they are algebraic solitons.
 Inspired from the works \cite{MM01, FHR19} on instability theory of the $L^2$-critical generalized KdV equation, we study the instability of degenerate solitons of \eqref{eq:1} in a qualitative way, and when $b>0$, we obtain a large set of initial data yielding the instability.
-The arguments except one step in our proof work for the case $b=0$ in exactly the same way, and in particular the unstable directions of algebraic solitons are detected.
-This is a step towards understanding the dynamics around algebraic solitons of the DNLS equation.
+The arguments except one step in our proof work for the case $b=0$ in exactly the same way, which is a small step towards understanding the dynamics around algebraic solitons of the DNLS equation.

 \begin{nouppercase}

 \end{nouppercase}